Coenogonium barbatum: Description

 Despite its resemblance to the semi-circular thalli-producing species C. linkii and C. congense, C. barbatum is differentiated by its unique growth form and wider algal cells.

-Habitt and distribution
+Habitat and distribution

 The habitat of C. barbatum is the understory of lowland rainforests where it grows on leaves.
 According to the authors, its specific location and its distinctive beard-shaped structure suggest the involvement of a unique and photobiont in this species.
 A similar yet distinct taxon, referred to as C. aff. barbatum, has also been observed at the same locality, albeit with a different growth form and narrower photobiont cells, further emphasising the distinctive characteristics of C. barbatum.